SamSievertsen/Intro_Workshop/README.md

 - Verify your email address in the link sent by GitHub.

-- Go into your terminal/PowerShell/command line application and paste the following code (you may be prompted for your password):
+- Go into your terminal/PowerShell/command line application and paste the following code:

 ```bash
 git config --global user.name "Your_username_here"